thirdlight/SHA1-Password-Cracker/README.md

 ## Bonus

 The program located in file rainbow sha1 reads a json file called "rainbow.json" into a dictionary inside that program.
 It then looks up hashes with only a single attempt.
 This program can also solve salted hashes only if the salted hash is known.
 If that file does not exist, the program will create it.
-If this file does not exist (which it won't by deafult due to github sizing limits), the program will create it.
-Note: times below assume the json file already exists in the directory.
+If this file does not exist (which it won't by default due to github sizing limits), the program will create it. **Note: times below assume the json file already exists in the directory.**

 ### Installation:
 Download the rainbow sha1 folder locally onto your machine and enter that folder from the command line.